 With his girlfriend out of state attending a library science conference, Liam was appointed caretaker of her cat.
-Morgan was spotted in the apartment window from below, although the feline was famously shy and vanished whenever it heard a key in the door.
+Morgan was spotted in the apartment window from below.
+The feline was famously shy and vanished whenever it heard a key in the door.
 The nimble-footed pet’s imprint on the dwelling was as negligible as the boyfriend’s.
 On fruitless occasion when Morgan was addressed by the caretaker, the name proffered was ‘Schrödinger.’

 Unlike his house of faded decorations, Margaret’s cheery palette of home furnishings never let Liam forget his visual difficulty.
 He tarried after freshening the cat’s water bowl, and reflexively shoved a flashlight under the stove.

-The dim recess made the foam ball’s color indeterminable, and Liam had forgotten what color it was originally.
-Drawing it out from drifts of cat hair and into better light did not improve his naming the hue, although it was presumably blue, or some shade toward blue.
+The dim recess made the foam ball’s color indeterminable.
+Drawing it out from drifts of cat hair and into better light did not improve his naming the hue.
+It was presumably blue, or some shade toward blue.
 Tossing the errant pet toy to the open rug would goad the four-legged phantom to more of the same mischief; but ritual was the currency of their mutual regard.

 Liam seldom desiderated over an absentee Margaret, since her virtue as guarantor of continuity did not strictly require her presence.
 However, distraction that day was needed and, being in the vicinity of her landline telephone, the caretaker called his paternal twin brother, who was nothing if not a fount of distraction.

 When pressed for an avocation, the ne’er-do-well regarded himself as a theologian, yet belonged to no church and possessed no diploma of certification from an accredited seminary school.
-Once he enrolled in a related correspondence course, although it was doubtful he completed it.
+Once he enrolled in a related correspondence course.
+It was doubtful he completed it.

 Invariably the circumstance at the tower came up in conversation, and Lucien turned over a novel possibility.
 “I read where the North Koreans are flush with cash these days.
 They have a keen interest in buying up Japanese patents, including for synthetic skin used in the manufacture of dacchi waifus.
 They may be testing a new generation of gynoids in your neck of the woods, since the frackers may be onto their storefront dummies.”